-Romania: ASM still not issuing approval to BRM’s derivate contracts on natural gas market6.
-November 2020. / SEE Energy News
+Romania: ASM still not issuing approval to BRM’s derivate contracts on natural gas market, SEE Energy News

 Romanian Commodity Exchange (BRM) wants to launch derivative contracts on the natural gas market and to become a financial counterparty in all transactions but the Financial Supervisory Authority (ASF) has not yet issued the necessary approval.

 The statement from the ASF said that it is not the competent authority for the supervision of transactions on centralized commodity markets, having no competences regarding the centralized gas markets and products traded on these platforms and has not expressed its agreement to launch trading on these platforms of derived products having as supporting asset natural gas.